Brendan-Leal/co-author-commits/README.md

 ## How to use this script?

 This script replaces the `git commit` command you would normally use.
-So when instead of that command run this script
+So instead of running that command run this script

 Example: